Core Speech-Language Pathology Program

 Yes.
 Students are required to provide their own transportation to and from community sites starting in their second year of the program.
 Many, but not all, facilities are served by public transportation.
 For those students without cars, the UW offers a Zipcar option with discounts to UPASS holders.

 Will I have to work on weekends during my off-site practica placements?

 Possibly.
 Many of our affiliated sites provide speech–language pathology services seven days a week.
 Subsequently, students may be placed at facilities that will require weekend attendance due to supervisor or site availability.

-If I do my internship in the Spring quarter of my second year, do I have to come back to the UW Speech & Hearing Clinic?
+If I do my internship in the Spring quarter of my second year, do I have to come back to the UW Speech & Hearing Clinic in Summer quarter?